OpenTermsArchive/opentermsarchive.org/content/publications/dsa-transparency-reports-tiktok-silent-correction-tests-implementing-regulation/index.md

 ![Spreadsheet comparison of the original and updated “4_notices” tab, with row 66 (Category 10d, KEYWORD_TERRORIST_CONTENT) highlighted, showing the number of notices received changing from 77729 to 43119](spreadsheet_diff.png)

 A 44 percent drop in reported notices for terrorist content, as well as a threefold decrease in median action time, are material changes to the public record on how the platform handles content reporting.
-We cannot know how many reports have already been published on this data, nor how many cross-platform comparisons on handling performance have been made.
-Making it easier for their authors to update their conclusions would be important.
+We cannot know how many reports have already been published using this data, nor how many cross-platform comparisons on handling performance have been made.
+Making this type of correction more visible would make it easier for researchers and analysts to update their findings accordingly.

 ### Value change for “unsafe products”